 The proud French name lavalliere was formed in Brittany

-when the family resided in a valley.
-The name lavalliere is derived from the Old French word vallee, which means valley.
+(French: Bretagne) when the family resided in a valley.
+The name lavalliere is derived from the French word "vallée," which means "valley."

 Early Origins of the lavalliere family

 The surname lavalliere was first found in Brittany

 in the honor of the seigneurie of la Burie.

 By the 14th century they had also acquired estates in Brittany at des Fossés, St-Jouan, and du Val.
 They also held Montrayer, on the Island of Martinique.
 The Pimodan branch of the family were elevated to the nobility as the Marquis de Pimodan.
 They also acquired possessions near the border of Flanders, Normandy, and in the Franche-Comté to the south.
 By 1512 they held a seigneurie at Chenillon in Lorraine.
 Louise LaVallière was a favourite of Louis XIV, with whom she had four legitimate children.

 Pierre Lavallee, born in 1645, son of Pierre and Madeleine, travelled from France to Canada in the 17th century.
 After arriving in Quebec he married Marie-Thérèse Leblanc, daughter of Leonard and Marie, on 12th January 1665.
 CITATION[CLOSE]

 Olivier, Reginald L. Your Ancient Canadian Family Ties.
 Logan: The Everton Publishers, Inc., P.O.
 Box 368, 1972.
 Print

 This web page shows only a small excerpt of our lavalliere research.
 More information is included under the topic Early lavalliere History in all our PDF Extended History products